 It might be helpful to provide a list of active subscriptions under the My Account section for registered users.
 It would make the subscription process more transparent.

 Is it necessary for anonymous users to see all subscriptions associated with their e-mail addresses through the link in the e-mail they receive?
-It may seem overkill to me, but customer support and administrators should have this kind of capability for supporting customers.
+It may seem like overkill to me, but customer support and administrators should have this kind of capability for supporting customers.

 How Often and When to Stop